Litee/chrome-tabs-lord/README.md

 - Sidebar is captured into browser history
 - Activate window on Sidebar activation
 - # of total tabs in main extension icon
-- Update sidebar in batches to avoid “hanging extension” issues with huge number of tabs
+- Update sidebar in batches to avoid "hanging extension" issues with huge number of tabs
+- Visual feedback on tab loading - e.g. rotating icon